Takeru Segawa: Takeru vs. Nasukawa

 On August 29, 2017 Rizin executive Nobuhiko Takada said on Twitter "Two of the biggest superstars of kickboxing, Takeru vs Tenshin Nasukawa should be made right now!
 If this super-fight will not happen due to the (sic) cold war, it is heinous crime!
 Let's make this!
 Make miracle!"
 A few hours later a K-1 broadcaster trolled Takada on Twitter.
 A few days later, Takada apologized and promised to never talk about a fighter from another organization ever again and deleted every tweet he had about Nasukawa vs Segawa.

 On December 31, 2017, Nasukawa won Rizin's Kickboxing -57 kg tournament.
 In an attempt to quash the cold war and influence K-1 and RISE to make the Segawa fight, Nasukawa made sure the show was being broadcast live so Rizin was not able to cut any of his comments.
 Post-fight, in the ring, Nasukawa engaged the crowd by asking who they want him to fight next and the crowd screamed Segawa's name.
 In February 2018, M-1 Sports Media, which operates K-1, filed a lawsuit against Tenshin, his father Hiroyuki, RISE president Takashi Ito and Rizin president Sakakibara.
 According to the lawsuit, it all started three years ago when Nasukawa called out Segawa to fight.
 More recently during Rizin's New Year's Eve event when Nasukawa asked the audience who they want him to fight next.
 They claim that it is an unfair business practice to involve another fighter's name from a different organization.

 On March 16, 2018, RISE president Takashi Ito, former K-1 fighter Hiroya and his lawyer, accused K-1 Japan Group's exclusive contract, illegal based on the competition law.
-Hiroya's lawyer told the media, that the way K-1's contract work makes you not fight for a year for your contract to expire.
-Every fight you make with the organization, extends your contract for another year from your last fight and the only way to get out of the contract is not get paid for a year.
+Hiroya's lawyer told the media, that according to K-1's contract not fighting for a year causes the contract to expire.
+Every fight under contract to the organization, extends the fighter's contract for another year from that fight, and the only way to get out of the contract is not get paid for a year.
 Hiroya cites this as the reason why Segawa could not fight Nasukawa as he knows Segawa as a friend and will not back down to a fight.